 The Corporate Management allows you to provision users en masse using several providers and to restrict who can be invited to your company spaces.

 While Corporate Management allows you to deploy various policies to control and secure your company's content, there is an additional innate feature of the private cloud that does not allow any user who is not part of your corporate environment to create any new spaces.

 For example, if you decide to invite external consultants to work on some of your process content or org models inside the private cloud, they will not be able to create any new spaces of their own.
 That way you can be sure that the only content in your private cloud is your content.

 The exception is the product team who might possess a space for testing purposes.

 Importing content from public cloud to private cloud

-It is very likely that before your company has decided to adopt Elements Catalyst and use the private cloud some users have already started creating some content on the public cloud.
-So the question is how can you make sure that content is not lost and is ported across to the private cloud?
+It is very likely that before your company has decided to adopt Elements Catalyst and use the private cloud that some users have already started creating content on the public cloud.
+The question is, how can you make sure that content is not lost and is ported across to the private cloud?

 There are several tools you can use to import your content to the private cloud:

 - Map import: Any map owner can export their map in a json file.
-Once the file has been exported, ask us to enable an ability to import map files for specific users on the private cloud.
-Then, the specified users will be able to import those json files and re-create maps on the private environment.
+Once the file has been exported, ask us to enable the ability to import map files for specific users on the private cloud.
+Then, the specified users will be able to import those json files and re-create maps in the private environment.

-Unfortunately, all documentation (notes, urls, process links, requirement and story links, data tables) will be lost as a result.
-We are working on a functionality that allows to export and then import org model documentation.
+Unfortunately, all documentation (notes, URLs, process links, requirement and story links, data tables) will be lost as a result.
+We are working on a functionality that allows you to export and then import org model documentation.